 Can my baby sleep with me?

-Co-sleeping is one of those things that is not necessarily bad to do here and there.
-The problems start when your little one begins to depend on it to fall asleep.
+Co-sleeping is one of those things that is not necessarily bad to do here and there as long as you follow the SIDS guidelines.
+The problems may occur when your little one begins to depend on it to fall asleep.
 When it becomes a persistent habit like this, it can lead to other problems, such as your child not being able to sleep independently at all.
 It can also hurt your family dynamics, including causing a lack of alone time for you and your partner.

-Can I use your services if I don’t live in Cyprus?
+Can I use your services if I don’t live in UK or Cyprus?

 Absolutely!
 While I do in-home sleep training and many parents find that valuable, the majority of what I do – including developing a step-by-step plan for your little one and regularly following up after we get started – can be done via phone or skype.
-Also, even if you don’t live in Cyprus, I might be able to accommodate an in-home visit depending on your location.
+Also, even if you don’t live in either the UK or Cyprus, I might be able to accommodate an in-home visit depending on your location as I offer services in other countries at various times due to my travel.
 Just get in touch to find out!